reubenstr/metaphasic-blog/_posts/zuko.md

 ![zuko v2](/assets/blog/zuko/zuko-v2.1-printed-parts-exploded.jpg)

 Every printed part was designed using Fushion 360 with the goal of minimizing frame size, part count, and keeping a sense of aesthetics all while keeping the parts simple to print.
-All the parts are printed in ABS but in retrospect I would of tried PETG for easier printing and better dimensional stability.
+All the parts are printed in ABS but for future builds I will consider using PETG for easier printing and better dimensional stability.

 Total assembled weight (frame, motors, electronics, and batteries) is about 2.2kg.

 ![zuko mini australian shepard](/assets/blog/zuko/zuko-mini-australian-shepard.jpg)

 This is Zuko, a Australian shepherd.
 Over the Covid 19 pandemic my girlfriend wanted a puppy and found a beautiful black tri Australian Shepherd.
-While picking her up Zuko also available was a spunky brown tri (Zuko) and I thought this was my chance to also have my own puppy - I was summarily denied by girlfriend.
+While picking her up Zuko, a spunky brown tri, was also available and I thought this was my chance to also have my own puppy - I was summarily denied puppy ownership by my girlfriend.
 She made a strong case that Australian Shepherds need large amounts of attention and activity but I being a typical engineer tend to fall into projects with the rest of world going unnoticed.
-I reluctantly agree and went with the best second option, building my own puppy!
+I reluctantly agreed and went with the best second option, building my own puppy!

 ![zuko v2](/assets/blog/zuko/zuko-v2.1-robot-dog-legs-assembled.jpg)